 There are several ways to test this ignition control module.
 An oscilloscope is the best way to check all of the input and output signals but it's not the only way.
 I'll show you just how.
 Anyway, if you have access to an oscilloscope, I have included photos of what the waveforms should look like.
 Whether you use a multimeter or an oscilloscope, you'll be able to successfully diagnose this NO START CONDITION!
 So, here's the basic list:

-- Click here to see what this looks like: Abe's LED light tool
+- You can see what this tool looks like here: Abe's LED light tool

 - A cheapie one will do, whether its digital or an analog multimeter.